erickhun/blog/content/posts/google-maps-social-network.md

 ![Google Maps Pushy Notifications](/img/google-maps-social-network/push-notifications.png)

-#### Users profile
+#### Users profiles

 They provide users with profiles and have a suggestion tab where you can discover other users you might be interested in following.
 Your profile is assigned a URL (although you can't choose it yet), and you can share it publicly.

 ![Google Maps Profile](/img/google-maps-social-network/profile.png)

-#### Lists:
+#### Lists
-Some users create curated list.
-They sometimes has public lists, I follow those list and they appears on my Google map application:
+Users can create curated list, for themselve, or for others!
+I do myself follow some of those lists and they appears on my Google map application at my will:
 ![Google Maps Lists](/img/google-maps-social-network/lists.jpg)

-####  Some smart stuff Google Maps is doing:
+####  Smart things Google Maps is doing
 - Google Maps has a separate website where they allow "local guides" to interact: https://www.localguidesconnect.com/.
 This is  happening outside of Google Maps (as of today).
 It will be interesting how they'll change (or keep) how users interact with each others.
 - Social networks feature had a really slow release pace until recently.
 I believe they're tracking how well each feature is performing and using the Local Guide community / users bahavior to gauge their reactions to changes.
 It would be quite risky for them to push drastic changes and upset/lose current users that might not be interested in those features.
 - Instagram and Facebook can turn into dating apps.
 I think the Google Maps team is trying to avoid that, with some details like not allowing users to "zoom in" on profile pictures.